kl3eo/myCompany/README.md

 there's no ORM (no, thank you, no :)) - hit your queries directly from "queries.js" definitions

-but the ORM logic has still been, in a subtle way, inherited from the MongoDB backend code, for compatibility of both backends with the single front; take it easy.
+yet the ORM logic has been, in a subtle way, inherited from the MongoDB backend code, for compatibility of both backends with the single front; take it easy.

 some scheme definitions for PG (there's only one table "users" in PG, unlike collections Users and Employees in MongoDB):